Charles Preston Wickham

-Biography
+Early life

-Wickham attended the public schools, the Norwalk Academy, and the Cincinnati Law School.
-He was admitted to the bar in 1858 and practiced in Norwalk, Ohio.
+Wickham was born September 15, 1836, in Norwalk, Ohio.
+He attended the public schools, followed by the Norwalk Academy.
+He then attended the Cincinnati Law School.

-Civil War

 During the American Civil War, he enlisted as a private in Company D, Fifty-fifth Regiment, Ohio Volunteers, in September 1861 and rose to the rank of lieutenant colonel by brevet.
-He was mustered out of the service July 11, 1865, and resumed the practice of law in Norwalk.
+He was mustered out of the service July 11, 1865.

+Career

-He served as prosecuting attorney 1866-1870 and was elected judge of the court of common pleas of the fourth judicial district in 1880 and 1885.
+Wickham was admitted to the bar in 1858 and practiced in Norwalk.
+After the Civil War, he resumed the practice of law in Norwalk.
+He served as prosecuting attorney from 1866 to 1870 and was elected judge of the Court of Common Pleas of the fourth judicial district in 1880 and 1885.

 Wickham was then elected as a Republican to the Fiftieth and Fifty-first Congresses (March 4, 1887 – March 3, 1891) and served as chairman of the Committee on Coinage, Weights, and Measures (Fifty-first Congress).

+Personal life

-He died in Norwalk, Ohio on March 18, 1925, after being struck by a car and was interred in Woodlawn Cemetery.
+He died in Norwalk, Ohio on March 18, 1925, after being struck by a motorist and was interred in Woodlawn Cemetery.